addyosmani/backbone-fundamentals/backbone-fundamentals.md

 * Organize the structure to your application
 * Simplify server-side persistence
 * Decouple the DOM from your page's data
-* Model data, views and routers in a succinct manner
+* Model data, views, and routers in a succinct manner
-* Provide DOM, model and collection synchronization
+* Provide DOM, model, and collection synchronization

 ### Setting Expectations